iamsayan/ultimate-facebook-comments/readme.txt

-=== Ultimate Facebook Comments - Email Notification & Lazy Load ===
+=== Ultimate Social Comments - Email Notification & Lazy Load ===
 Contributors: Infosatech
 Tags: facebook comments, comments, facebook, lazy comments, pagespeed Requires at least: 4.6
-Tested up to: 5.1
+Tested up to: 5.3
-Stable tag: 1.4.2
+Stable tag: 1.4.5
 Requires PHP: 5.6
 Donate link: http://bit.ly/2I0Gj60
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-🔥 Ultimate Facebook Comments plugin will help you to display Facebook Comments box on your website easily.
+🔥 Ultimate Social Comments plugin will help you to display Facebook Comments box on your website easily.
 You can use Facebook Comments on your posts or pages.

 == Description ==

-### The Ultimate Facebook Comments plugin for WordPress.
+### The Ultimate Social Comments plugin for WordPress.

 If you’re running a blog of any kind, you’re probably looking to build an online community.
 You're targeting like-minded people who share the interests highlighted by the content on your site.
 In that case, Facebook Comments may help you a lot.

 > GDPR compliant: does not collect any user data or does not send any data to any 3rd party website

-#### Ultimate Facebook Comments - Features
+#### Ultimate Social Comments - Features

 * Add most popular Facebook commenting system in your website.
 * **Lazy Load Facebook scripts and comments only after clicking a button or scrolling down.**